pypeit/PypeIt/README.rst

-In addition to our primary code base, we maintain an extensive `development suite <https://github.com/pypeit/PypeIt-development-suite>`__ primarily used to perform multiple layers of code testing, from basic unit tests to full end-to-end tests of all our command-line scripts.
+In addition to our primary code base, we maintain an extensive `development suite <https://github.com/pypeit/PypeIt-development-suite>`__ primarily used to perform multiple layers of code testing, from basic unit tests to full end-to-end tests of all our command-line scripts.  **If you are new to PypeIt, you are encouraged to pull example data from the DevSuite for your instrument when learning how to use the software.**

 ----